Pearl of Great Price

 of the crabapple next to the trampoline,

-and in lean packs of three or four they come
+and in lean packs of three or four they descend

-like ghosts to make amends for long weeks
+like evening mist to make amends for long weeks

 of this heat.
 Tonight, though, just one